DKFZ-ODCF/IndelCallingWorkflow/README.md

 # Changelist

+* Version update to 3.1.1

+  - Patch (Bugfix): The nocontrol workflow is exempted from the tumor & control column swap introduced in 3.1.0.

 * Version update to 3.1.0 (2.6.0-deprecated)

   - Bugfix: Fix of column swap bug introduced before 1.0.167.
 Output VCF with swapped control and tumor genotype columns if they are in the 11th and 10th column respectively.